3mdeb/news-and-ideas/blog/content/post/2024-08-19-secureboot-freebsd.md

 ## UEFI Secure Boot

-UEFI Secure Boot is a security feature designed to ensure that only trusted, signed software can execute during the boot process, protecting against malware and unauthorized code execution.
-It verifies the signatures of bootloaders and kernel binaries against trusted certificates embedded in the firmware.
+UEFI Secure Boot is a security feature designed to provide an infrastructure for UEFI Image load-time authentication.
+It authenticates OS Loaders, UEFI drivers, and applications.
+The Platform Owner manages the platform's security policy and can check the integrity and security of a given UEFI Image.

 ### Linux

-Most distributions took the approach of using a small, signed bootloader called `shim`, which is pre-signed by Microsoft.
+Mainstream distributions like Ubuntu or Fedora took the approach of using a small, signed bootloader called `shim`, which is pre-signed by Microsoft.
 Shim loads the bootloader, which is verified against a certificate embedded in shim, and the bootloader then loads the Linux kernel, also ensuring it is signed and trusted.
-This way, they can sign their kernel themselves, instead of having to ask Microsoft to sign each kernel update.
+To put it simply, they can sign their kernel themselves, instead of having to ask Microsoft to sign each kernel update.

 Please see [this blogpost](https://mjg59.dreamwidth.org/20303.html) for more information on this specific subject.